arjy143/CW-Advanced-Neural-Network/README.md

 # CW-Artificial-Neural-Network
-A multi player perceptron built in Java
+A multi-layer perceptron built in Java